Financial-Times/message-queue-gonsumer/README.md

   Topic: "<topic>",
   Queue: "<required in co-co>",
   Offset: "<set to `smallest` otherwise the default `largest` will be considered>",
-  BackoffPeriod: "<Period in second to back off if error occured or queue is empty>",
+  BackoffPeriod: "<Period in seconds to back off if error occured or queue is empty>",
   StreamCount: "<Number of goroutines used to consume/process messages.
 Defaults to 1>",
   ConcurrentProcessing: <true|false Whether messages can be processed concurrently or not>,
   AuthorizationKey: "<required from AWS to UCS>",